eficode-academy/helm-katas/hello-sentences-app.md

 - `kubectl get pods`

-> :builb: The front-end microservice for the
+> :bulb: The front-end microservice for the
 > sentences application is exposed with a
 > Kubernetes service of type `NodePort`.